 Agents are the lifeblood of your call center.
 In order to perform to the best of their abilities, agents needs to be adequately trained.

-Proper onboarding will set the bar for agents’ future performance and standards, so it’s crucial to get it right.
+Proper onboarding will set the bar for agents productivity and future performance standards, so it’s crucial to get it right.
 It makes good sense to hire agents who display the traits most conducive to customer service excellence but recruiters shouldn’t neglect to appraise applicants’ potential to ace their onboarding, either.

 From the get-go, agent training needs to make very clear what is expected of your agents, as well as what resources they’ve got at their disposal.